 And while reliability and power were big “must-haves” for the team, they also needed a solution that wouldn’t break the bank.
 Speaking to IT directors from neighboring hospitals, the team was flabbergasted to hear that the average rollout of new computer cart systems were costing their sister facilities upwards of $100,000 dollars for only 8-10 cart systems.
 They knew that, with a little digging and research, they could find a stronger, more versatile, more cost-effective solution.

 Upon doing some research for a portable computer solution, the team came across several companies whose designs and price points left much to be desired.
 What they found was that many of these manufacturers tried to take a tablet mentality to their mobile care solutions, opting to create something ultra-compact at the cost of the computing power needed at Bear Valley Community Hospital.
 It was here where Cybernet broke the mold with their CyberMed NB22 unit.

 Boasting three hot-swap batteries capable of providing two entire shift’s worth of power as well as an i5 quad core processor and 16GB of RAM, the team at Bear Valley was elated to see a solution that delivered portability without compromising on desktop-level performance.
-Furthermore, the device’s antibacterial properties as well as its IP65 rating added the extra benefit of protecting patients from infection while also allowing staff to disinfect the units without worry over damaging the internal components.
+Also, the IP65 rating allows staff to disinfect the units without worry over damaging the internal components.

 What finally clinched the vote for the team, however, was Cybernet’s price point and value proposition.
 With the NB unit's long and reliable battery power, the team could save money by purchasing non-powered carts instead of investing in clunky battery-powered carts that would have skyrocketed the price of their computer cart systems.
 They were beyond excited to see that they could purchase these computers with an extra charger and set of batteries for each and still come out spending less than their sister facilities.